 10) Irrelevant Design Themes

 A theme is a great design tool.
 It ties things together and keeps them cohesive.
-While we don’t want to call anyone out here, we’ve seen some crazy infographic design themes—and not in the good way.
+While we don’t want to call anyone out here, we’ve seen some crazy infographic design themes—and not in a good way.
 A little creative treatment isn’t wrong, but when you have an infographic about cloud computing designed around a Taylor Swift theme, you’re probably off base.

 The Fix: Design should always follow story.
 Choose a single theme that intuitively reinforces the subject.